tomasjurasek/tomasjurasek.github.io/_posts/2020-12-21-asp-net-core-mvc-localized-routing.md

 title: ASP.NET Core 5 MVC - Localized routing & links
 ---

-When you need to localize your application you need to set up some resource files and configure the [UseRequestLocalization](https://docs.microsoft.com/en-US/aspnet/core/fundamentals/localization?view=aspnetcore-5.0) with the supported cultures.
+When you need to localize your application you need to set up some resource files and configure the [UseRequestLocalization](https://docs.microsoft.com/en-US/aspnet/core/fundamentals/localization?view=aspnetcore-5.0) with supported cultures.

 Then it can works like this:
 `/en-US/Home/Index`